k2s/sysadmin/testrun.org/README.md

 On 2021-06-23 we decided to try pflogsumm to analyze postfix logs daily.

 First i created the alias mailreports@merlinux.eu on merlinux.eu to recieve the report.
-You can see it [here](https://github.com/deltachat/sysadmin/tree/master/merlinux.eu#mailreports)
-On Testrun i installed pflogsumm.
-Send mail was already installed.
+You can see it [here](https://github.com/deltachat/sysadmin/tree/master/merlinux.eu#mailreports).
+On testrun we installed pflogsumm. sendmail was already installed.
 ```
 $ sudo apt install pflogsumm procmail
 ```
-I created a script at `/usr/local/sbin/postfix_report.sh`
+We created a script at `/usr/local/sbin/postfix_report.sh`
 ```
 #!/bin/sh